quicwg/multipath/draft-ietf-quic-multipath.md

 ## Path Initiation {#path-initiation}

-Connection IDs cannot be reused, thus opening a new path requires the use of a new connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
+Opening a new path requires the use of a new connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
 Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses MP_NEW_CONNECTION_ID frames